fluxprotocol/fpo-evm/docs/relayer.md

 In this example, if the relayer oracle reports too large of a deviation from the main oracle or the maximum delay is exceeded, the transaction will be reverted.

-The maximum delay and maximum deviation percentage depend on the price feeds being used.
+The maximum delay and maximum deviation percentage depend on the price feeds being used (for example, stablecoins will require a smaller maximum deviation percentage than volatile assets).
 It is recommended to test with different values before deploying to production.